Mithadon/obsidian-alltalk-tts-plugin/README.md

-# Obsidian AllTalk TTS Plugin
+# AllTalk TTS Plugin

-This plugin integrates [AllTalk TTS](https://github.com/erew123/alltalk_tts/) with Obsidian, allowing you to use your local AllTalk TTS server to generate high-quality text-to-speech from your notes.
+This plugin integrates [AllTalk TTS](https://github.com/erew123/alltalk_tts/) to generate high-quality text-to-speech from your notes.
 It uses the XTTS-v2 engine, which can be fine-tuned to faithfully reproduce natural speech patterns.
 I also drew inspiration from the AllTalk-TTS implementation within [SillyTavern](https://github.com/SillyTavern/SillyTavern).

-Obsidian-AllTalk-TTS enables generation of highlighted text or entire notes at once, with optional audio streaming or .wav file concatenation and saving.
+The plugin enables generation of highlighted text or entire notes at once, with optional audio streaming or .wav file concatenation and saving.
 It is also possible to automatically embed the saved audio files within the markdown text.

 ## Features